Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Safety effectiveness improves
 - "Lost work case frequency rate" (LWCFR) 8.2 in 2018 up to 9.8 in 2023
 	- More frequent, but less serious injuries
+- From 2011-14, high number of industrial dispute